A Breakdown of the Healthiest Teas to Drink

 Green tea contains high concentrations of antioxidants such as epigallocatechin gallate known as EGCG.
 These antioxidants fight free radicals that can lead to premature aging including fine lines, wrinkles, and decreased cognitive function.
 In 2012, scientists concluded that green tea is the best tea when it comes to cancer prevention.
 The EGCG present in green tea stops cancer cell reproduction and even kills existing cancer cells (1).

 Green tea antioxidants also prevent oxidative stress in the brain, which can lead to dementia and cognitive disorders.
 The EGCG in green tea helps to boost brain activity and memory recall.
 These healthy benefits increase with each additional cup of green tea.
 Experts recommend consuming 4 to 5 cups of green tea for these health benefits.
+To learn more about green tea benefits click here.

 Black tea is the most widely consumed tea around the world.
 In fact, black tea accounts for close to 75% of total tea consumption.
 Black tea leaves are harvested, rolled, and oxidized resulting in their deep black color.
 Black tea contains the highest caffeine content of all the true teas.
 Black tea is often used as a pick-me-up alternative to coffee in the morning.
 Black teas tend to have a stronger flavor than other true teas.
 The flavor profile consists of malty, chocolaty and earthy notes with a sharp finish.
 The most popular black tea varieties include Darjeeling, Assam and breakfast tea like Earl Grey.